cocoritz/SIOT_coursework/README.md

 **Files description:**

--`xxx`: Script cleaning and analysising the twitter data -`xxx`: Script cleaning, analysing and predicting the energy consumption data -`xxx`: Script exploring the correlation between the two data streams
+-`Twitter_data_analysis.py`: Script cleaning and analysising the twitter data -`Energy_data_analysis_&_prediction.py`: Script cleaning, analysing and predicting the energy consumption data -`correlation_twitter_energy_analysis.py`: Script exploring the correlation between the two data streams -`SMS.py`: script to send the sms based on prediction compare to actual values

--`xxx`: Script to run the streamlit app -requirments.txt : specifying what python packages are required to run xxx
+-`streamlit_app.py`: Script to run the streamlit app -requirments.txt : specifying what python packages are required to run `streamlit_app.py`

 #### the project was powered by aws, MongoDB Atlas and streamlit